Robostorm/Name-Tag-Response/README.md

 # Name-Tag-Response
-A script that tells the Name Tag app it's done printing
+A script that tells the nametag app it's done printing

+**This has not been updated to the latest version of the nametag server.
+It will not work without modification.**